StefanSchroeder/Gocal/README.md

 * Font selection

 Why not using pcal?
 There are several reasons.
-One, I couldn't build it on Windows, next, I don't care about Postscript any longer, third, a calendar seems to be exactly a kind of project that I am able to handle from a complexity perspective as a single developer.
+One, I couldn't build it on Windows, next, I don't care about Postscript, third, a calendar seems to be exactly a kind of project that I am able to handle from a complexity perspective as a single developer.